glaugier/TGLlauncher/README.md

    + <NAME> is the value of parameter `NAME` in the parset file
    + <Map number> is an arbitrary number given to each of the map sets derived from a declension set
    + <Replicate number> is the replicate ID (4-digit integer)
+  + Create the required Architecture (IN/ OUT/ LOG/) if the directories are missing
  + Launches the actual TLG program for each .in file generated

 Troubleshooting